About the Vermont Practitioner Health Program

-Physicians (including M.D.s and D.O.s), podiatrists, and physician assistants, radiologist assistants and anesthesiologist assistants are eligible to participate in the program.
+Physicians (including M.D.s and D.O.s), , podiatrists, physician assistants, AAs and RAs are eligible to participate in the program.
 Referrals come from the Vermont Board of Medical Practice as well as colleagues, family members, friends, patients and also include self-referrals.
 Communications with VPHP are confidential under state law and substance use cases have additional protections under federal law.

 Participation in VPHP programs is voluntary.
 VPHP will strongly urge a practitioner who needs assistance to obtain evaluation and treatment, and specific treatment options are suggested.
 VPHP provides ongoing, confidential support for maintaining a treatment program.
 In some cases when there is a risk of danger to the public a report to the Vermont Board of Medical Practice may occur.